Electric paddle board pumps – Dry bags – Life Jackets – and more

 - I use this fast and simple one for around $80.
 They are quite until it gets to 1 PSI then kicks in the high-pressure pump.
 I always lend one of these to people who rent my Cypress paddle boards.

-- These are a newer, more expensive version that has a cooling fan to prevent it from overheating if you’re filling 2 or more SUPs.
+- These are more expensive versions that have a cooling fan to prevent it from overheating if you’re filling 2 or more SUPs.
 Both are in in the $150-180 range.

 - But if price is an issue, a “good enough” one is under $60.
 It works fine, but takes 4-5 minutes longer to inflate and is loud the entire time.
 I have this smaller “good enough” one, as well as the dual-stage, faster one above.
 Remember, BOTH get the job done fine, one just just faster than the other.

 - If you want something cordless, this rechargeable pump has a build-in battery for $145.
 That’s nice if you’re not near the car, or trying to use two pumps at the time time in one car’s A/C adapter – I’ve blown the fuse in my truck with two SUP pumps going at once.
 This pump goes a little faster when plugged in, though, and costs more.